Tim McLeod was elected as the MLA for Moose Jaw North in the 2020 provincial election.

 He has practiced law at Chow McLeod, Barristers and Solicitors in Moose Jaw since 2005, and previously served as chair of the Prairie South School Board.
 In addition, Tim served on the University of Saskatchewan Senate, the Board of Governors for the Saskatchewan Trial Lawyers Association, and as president of the Moose Jaw and Area Bar Association.

-Tim and his wife, Tenielle, have three kids and live in the Moose Jaw North constituency where they remain active in various organizations within the community.
+Tim enjoys volunteering as a coach of his children’s various sports teams.
+He and his wife, Tenielle, have three kids and live in the Moose Jaw North constituency where they remain active in various organizations within the community.